Omanic: Towards Step-wise Evaluation of Multi-hop Reasoning in Large Language Models: Abstract

 \section{Abstract}

-Reasoning-focused large language models (LLMs) have advanced in many NLP tasks, yet their evaluation remains challenging: final answers alone do not expose the intermediate reasoning steps, making it difficult to determine whether a model truly reasons correctly and where failures occur, while existing multi-hop QA benchmarks lack step-level annotations for diagnosing reasoning failures.
-To address this gap, we propose Omanic, an open-domain multi-hop QA resource that provides decomposed sub-questions and intermediate answers as structural supervision for analyzing reasoning processes.
-It contains 10,296 machine-generated training examples (OmanicSynth) and 967 expert-reviewed human-annotated evaluation examples (OmanicBench).
-Systematic evaluations show that state-of-the-art LLMs achieve only 73.11\% multiple-choice accuracy on OmanicBench, confirming its high difficulty.
-Stepwise analysis reveals that CoT’s performance hinges on factual completeness, with its gains diminishing under knowledge gaps and errors amplifying in later hops.
-Additionally, supervised fine-tuning on OmanicSynth brings substantial transfer gains (7.41 average points) across six reasoning and math benchmarks, validating the dataset’s quality and further supporting the effectiveness of OmanicSynth as supervision for reasoning-capability transfer.
-We release the data at \url{https://huggingface.co/datasets/li-lab/Omanic}.\footnote{Code at \url{https://github.com/XiaojieGu/Omanic}}
+Evaluating the reasoning abilities of large language models (LLMs) solely from final answers can obscure failures in intermediate steps, especially in multi-hop QA benchmarks without step-level annotations.
+To address this gap, we introduce Omanic, an open-domain 4-hop QA benchmark designed not only to measure final-answer accuracy but also to diagnose where reasoning breaks down.
+Omanic contains 10,296 machine-generated training examples (OmanicSynth) and 967 expert-reviewed human-annotated evaluation examples (OmanicBench), with each evaluation question decomposed into single-hop sub-questions, intermediate answers, and structured graph topologies.
+Experiments with proprietary and open-source LLMs show that Omanic is challenging, while step-wise analysis reveals a later-hop bottleneck, factual knowledge floor, and error propagation along reasoning chains.
+Fine-tuning on OmanicSynth transfers to six reasoning and mathematics benchmarks, yielding a 7.41-point average gain and validating its effectiveness as supervision for reasoning-capability transfer.
+We release the data at \url{https://huggingface.co/datasets/li-lab/Omanic}.\footnote{Code at \url{https://github.com/XiaojieGu/Omanic}.}